harshita10/natural-disasters/README.md

 * An configuration option to specify the smtp server

 * Additional flexabilty for the placement of the report and database files

+* Allow more choice of filters on events